Left-facing arrow icon in white color, commonly used for navigation or forward actions.

 The European Union’s Omnibus I Directive is now law.
 After months of negotiation, the European Parliament approved the package on 16 December 2025, and the EU Council formally adopted the final text on 24 February 2026.
-It will enter into force approximately 20 days after publication in the Official Journal, expected in March 2026.
-The directive significantly reforms three key frameworks: the Corporate Sustainability Reporting Directive (CSRD), the Corporate Sustainability Due Diligence Directive (CSDDD), and the EU Taxonomy.
+It was published in the Official Journal of the EU on 26 February 2026 as Directive (EU) 2026/470 and entered into force on 18 March 2026.
+The directive significantly reforms three key frameworks: the Corporate Sustainability Reporting Directive (CSRD), the Corporate Sustainability Due Diligence Directive (CSDDD), and the EU Taxonomy

 This Directive aims to reduce complexity, improve clarity, and ensure that businesses can effectively implement sustainability measures.
 But what does this mean in practical terms?
 Let’s break down the key takeaways and how businesses should prepare.